pulumi/terraform-provider-azurerm/website/docs/r/virtual_machine_scale_set.html.markdown

 * `computer_name_prefix` - (Required) Specifies the computer name prefix for all of the virtual machines in the scale set.
 Computer name prefixes must be 1 to 9 characters long for windows images and 1 - 58 for linux.
 Changing this forces a new resource to be created.
 * `admin_username` - (Required) Specifies the administrator account name to use for all the instances of virtual machines in the scale set.
 * `admin_password` - (Required) Specifies the administrator password to use for all the instances of virtual machines in a scale set.
 * `custom_data` - (Optional) Specifies custom data to supply to the machine.
 On linux-based systems, this can be used as a cloud-init script.
 On other systems, this will be copied as a file on disk.
-Internally, Terraform will base64 encode this value before sending it to the API.
+Internally, this provider will base64 encode this value before sending it to the API.
 The maximum length of the binary array is 65535 bytes.

 `os_profile_secrets` supports the following: